 For my 23rd birthday, I told my friends to wear something neon and meet me for pizza and drinks.
 It was also the first time everybody met my new boyfriend (now husband), so it was a memorable evening…

-Anyway, a small group of my friends ordered thai chicken pizza and brought me a piece.
+Anyway, a small group of my friends ordered Thai pizza and brought me a piece.
 It was such a unique combination that I never forgot it!

 I didn’t do anything about it until a few weeks ago, however, when I decided to make my own much simpler and easy version into a dinner recipe.
 I combined my favorite BBQ sauce (Stubb’s) with sriracha and had a random idea to throw in some hoisin sauce (usually only used in my fried rice).